Collaborators

 Alessandro Selvitella, Ph.D.

 Department of Mathematical Sciences, Purdue University Fort Wayne.
 Alessandro is my primary collaborator on the mathematical and philosophical work.
-So far we have published the smooth embeddings paper (contracting recurrent networks driven by regular dynamics) and the caveats paper on the unfolding argument.
+So far we have published the embedding paper (low-dimensional sensory dynamics in recurrent networks) and the caveats paper on the unfolding argument.
 More to come.
 He brings the analysis and PDEs; I bring the dynamical systems intuition and the neuroscience.
 It works.

 Aaron Schurger, Ph.D.